 Knowing how to apply the flexibilities can help to protect the vulnerable and save lives.

 But what are the flexibilities?
 And how can agencies be better prepared?

-The Information Privacy Act (IP Act) contains protections and provisions for personal information held by Queensland public sector agencies.
+The IP Act contains protections and provisions for personal information held by Queensland public sector agencies.
 This includes flexibilities for dealing with personal information in an emergency.
-For example, the privacy principles contained in the IP Act may not apply in emergency events and/or where the health and safety of individuals may be at risk.
+Some of these flexibilities include specific exemptions in the privacy principles governing secondary use and disclosure for situations where the health and safety of individuals may be at risk.